Exhibition | Americans and the Holocaust

 It is through the support of our generous donors that the UCI Libraries can support the educational and research goals of the entire UCI community.
 Your support ignites student success, invigorates learning spaces, advances world-class research, inspires creativity and innovation, sparks imagination, and helps us explore our legacy.

-Your generosity also allows us to present new and exciting educational exhibits and events such as the traveling exhibit Americans and the Holocaust, created by the United States Holocaust Memorial Museum (USHMM) and the American Library Association (ALA) Public Programs Office, which will be on display in Langson Library beginning February 2, 2022, and the related programs highlighting themes from the exhibit.
+Your generosity also allows us to present new and exciting educational exhibits and events such as the traveling exhibit Americans and the Holocaust, created by the United States Holocaust Memorial Museum (USHMM) and the American Library Association (ALA) Public Programs Office, which was on display in Langson Library in February and March 2022, and the related programs highlighting themes from the exhibit.

-For more information about special sponsorship opportunities, or to make a gift to support special projects related to the exhibit, please visit lib.uci.edu/exhibitsupport
+For more information about special sponsorship opportunities, or to make a gift to support special projects related to the exhibit, visit lib.uci.edu/exhibitsupport.